jerrychen017/fridge-food-tracker/README.md

 - Enter a food item name in the input field at the top, and submit using the floating action button in the bottom right
   - The floating action button might be hidden behind the keyboard
 - What you see on your emulator screen should match what you see in your web browser from step (1).
+  - You will need to refresh your web browser to see the updated database in browser.

 <h2>ITERATION 2</h2>